 - Body healing with Qi Gong

-Find the Right Treatment for Panic & Anxiety at True Life Center
+Find the Right Treatment for Panic and Anxiety at True Life Center

 Whether you’re struggling with a panic attack or an anxiety attack, you may feel like your symptoms are out of control.
 The therapeutic and healing modalities we offer at True Life Center can change all of that.
 We’ll help you recognize whether you’re dealing with a panic attack or anxiety attack and then create a plan customized to your mind, body, and spirit.